Architecture Overview

 - Controller returns Inertia response (JSON with component name and props)

-- Vue receives props and renders the appropriate page
+- Your frontend framework receives props and renders the appropriate page

 - Subsequent navigation happens client-side without full page reloads